 3 Ways to Use Timelines as an Active Learning Strategy to Engage Students

-Here are seven benefits and three ways you can use timelines as an active learning strategy to engage students and improve learning.
+You can use timelines as an active learning strategy to engage students and improve learning.

 Think of all the ways students can organize course content in any kind of order.
 They can use minutes in an hour, days of the week, or months of the year, but what else can they organize in a linear way?